ankurchavda/data-engineering-zoomcamp/6_kafka/README.md

 ```

 Here we set default value so the table acts a `defaultdict`.
 The default argument is passed in as a callable, and in our example calling int() returns the number zero, so whenever a key is missing in the table, it’s initialized with a value of zero

+### Time in Kakfa

+Every event has an associated notion of time -
+- Event time (extending TimestampExtractor)
+- Processing time
+- Ingestion time

+One can use any of the above three value for their use case.